 The Bank's policy does not authorise significant asset and liability mismatches.
-Given the liquidity profile of the Bank, the main source of liquidity risk is linked to the Liquidity Coverage Ratio with evolution of the client's deposits that influences indirectly the overnight nostro accounts on the asset side, which leads overall to possible variations and changes in the cash outflows and inflows, however not in the High-Quality Liquid Asset.
+Given the liquidity profile of the Bank, the main source of liquidity risk is linked to the evolution of the client's deposits as these directly influence the overnight nostro accounts and leads to variations in the cash out- and inflows.
+Our portfolio of High-Quality-Liquid-Assets ("HQLA") serves as a liquidity buffer for our Liquidity Coverage Ratio which was kept well above the regulatory minimum requirement throughout the fiscal year.
 To control operational risk, including IT risk, the Bank has set up an overall organisational process, policies and procedures applicable within each department and a data processing system, among others aimed at ensuring proper segregation of duties.